-The ORR offers a summer camp program that teaches the basics of whitewater kayaking skills in a fun, safe environment.
-The campers will get started on the calm flat water learning all the basic strokes before progressing to the moving water.
+The Ottawa River Runners (ORR) offers summer camp programming that teaches the basics of whitewater kayaking skills in a fun safe environment.
+Campers start on the calm flat water learning all the basic strokes before progressing to the moving water.
 Qualified kayak instructors will teach participants self rescues, ferries, eddy turns and the first steps of whitewater paddling running the rapids.
-Each camp is geared for a specific age range and skill level to ensure good group dynamics and similar skills progression.
+Each camp is geared toward a specific age range and skill level to ensure good group dynamics and similar skills progression.
 We also have a number of fun off-water activities planned.

-This is a Level 1 summer camp for participants ages 10-13.
+Level 1 summer camp participants should be a minimum of 8 – 10, or 10 – 13, depending on the offering chosen.
+The term Kids Level 1 and Kids FUNdamentals is used interchangeably.
 No previous paddling experience is required, however participants should be comfortable in the water and have some basic swimming skills.

 Youth – Level 1